-Many people will be nervous while they wait for their result, and will staying at home or in isolation while the test result is pending.
+Many people will be nervous while they wait for their result, while staying at home or in self isolation while the test result is pending.
 It is important to feed back negative results as soon as possible.
 (Note: Public health units will provide follow-up with patients who have positive tests.)

-The advice to people who were sympotmatic but returned a negative result is:
+The advice to people who were symptomatic but returned a negative result is:

 - if they are still symptomatic, they should continue to stay at home or self-isolate and follow basic hygiene measures until they have been symptom free for 24 hours.